-Post Padmaavat Success & Poor Health Condition, Deepika Padukone HIKES Her Fees & Acts CHOOSY
+Post Padmaavat's Success, Deepika Padukone HIKES Her Fees & Acts CHOOSY

 - SLB Reveals!
 Why Deepika Padukone Was Not Ready To Shoot Ghoomar & What Happened When He Got Slapped

-Deepika Padukone is one a success spree as her latest flick, Padmaavat, didn't only witness a grand opening at the box-office but also turned out to be highest grossing movie of 2018.
+Deepika Padukone is on a success spree as her latest flick, Padmaavat, did not only witness a grand opening at the box office but also turned out to be highest grossing movie of 2018.

 Post the release of Padmaavat, Deepika Padukone had to kick-start the shoot of Vishal Bhardwaj's Sapna Didi but owing to health issue, the actress was prescribed a good amount of bed rest, hence the film has come to a grinding halt.

-Following this, we hear Deepika has decided to hike her fees and also acting a bit choosy, when it comes to giving a green signal to any script as she knows post Padmaavat, audience expectation is quite high from the actress!
+Following this, we hear Deepika has decided to hike her fees and also acting a bit choosy, when it comes to giving a green signal to any script as she knows post Padmaavat, the audience expectation is quite high from the actress!

 Deepika Won't Start The Shoot Anytime Soon